 Step 3: Insert New Batteries

 Remove the old battery or batteries, and wait 30 seconds before inserting replacements.
 If the device takes two batteries, replace both of them.
 Close the battery door.
-If you replaced a smoke alarm or motion sensor battery, screw the device back to the mounting with a clockwise 90-degree turn.
+If you replaced a smoke alarm or motion sensor battery, screw the device back to the mounting ring with a clockwise 90-degree turn.

 Step 4: Reset the Device